 During a lift, the areola is reduced in size to approximately a 4-cm diameter; this has been shown to be the most aesthetically pleasing size of an areola.
 There is a specialised instrument that measures the size of the areola as well, which could be of interest to patients considering the procedure.

 Ideally, the areola is positioned higher on the breast, usually about 21 cm from the upper bone of the chest, called the clavicular notch.

 An increasingly large amount of patients now opt for Breast Reduction procedures.
 Dr Lanzer specialises more in breast reduction through liposculpture rather than the mammoplasty surgical option.

 If your looking to remove fat from the face, get a free consultation at Melbourne Breast Reduction clinic with Dr Lanzer.

-The surgical approach is with initially a liposculpture followed by a small incision along the lower curved edge of the areola.
+The surgical approach is initially a liposculpture, followed by a small incision along the lower curved edge of the areola.
 The procedure is performed in Dr Lanzer’s Day Surgery Centre in Malvern.